NeoVintageous/NeoVintageous/README.md

 ### Toggle command

-Use the official [ToggleNeoVintageous](https://github.com/NeoVintageous/ToggleNeoVintageous) plugin which provides a command to toggle NeoVintageous.
+The official [ToggleNeoVintageous] plugin provides a command to toggle NeoVintageous.

 ### The .vintageousrc file